Disable a Kernel Module on Oracle Linux

 2. Edit /etc/sysconfig/kdump to configure the KDUMP_COMMANDLINE_APPEND line to set the root device driver blacklist for the module that you want to exclude.

-sudo sed -i '/^KDUMP_COMMANDLINE_APPEND=/s/"$/ rd.driver.blacklist=btrfs"/' /etc/sysconfig/kdump
+sudo sed -i '/^KDUMP_COMMANDLINE_APPEND=/s/"$/ rd.driver.blacklist=joydev"/' /etc/sysconfig/kdump

 sudo kdumpctl restart

-4. Rebuild the kdump ramdisk image by using the mkdumprd command.
+4. Rebuild the kdump ramdisk image.

 sudo mkdumprd -f /boot/initramfs-$(uname -r)kdump.img